 Most of us worry and get anxious about our own respective stressors from time to time.
 That said, a counsellor is responsible for the stressors of those beyond oneself, wherein they put their professional front before their personal needs in order to help others.
 When a person listens to the struggles and challenges of people one after another, it is natural for them to carry a part of that stress back home.
 Sometimes, this may further lead to burnout, wherein a counsellor would require some time off to be able to regain their emotional health and feel better before resuming work.

 Counsellors are assumed to be efficient at overcoming their own Stressors

 The world knows them as people who are professionals in the areas of emotional wellness and psychological well-being.
 This can prove to be challenging for a mental health professional when they are assumed to be skilled at solving their own problems.
 While undergoing stress, counsellors view their issues as an individual and not as a professional, which is why, while they may be doing great at their work front, dealing with their personal problems might be a big struggle for some and overcoming one’s worries could be extremely taxing and overwhelming at times.

 Sharing how you feel is a big step towards taking care of yourself, which is why it is important that we make it a point to convey our concerns in the right manner to the right person at the right time to avoid emotional breakdown or stress.
-To know more about the other challenges indirectly faced by emotional wellness professionals, you may go through Volume I of this article: https://www.www.betterlyf.com/article-view.php?pageurl=8-myths-about-counselling
+To know more about challenges in counselling or other challenges indirectly faced by emotional wellness professionals, you may go through Volume I of this article: myths about counselling